 Pieter maintains an active public interest practice.
-He is part of the cross-office team that exposed conditions in U.S. Customs and Border Patrol detention facilities and secured a preliminary injunction compelling their improvement.
-For this work, Pieter and the team were awarded the MLK Award for Civil Rights Advocacy by The Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, the American Heritage Award by The American Immigration Council, and the Courageous Luminaries Award by the National Immigration Law Center.
+He is part of the cross-office team that exposed conditions in U.S. Customs and Border Patrol detention facilities and secured a permanent injunction compelling their improvement.
+For this work, Pieter and the team were awarded the MLK Award for Civil Rights Advocacy by the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area, the American Heritage Award by the American Immigration Council, and the Courageous Luminaries Award by the National Immigration Law Center.

 After law school, Pieter clerked for Judge Leonard Sand, U.S. District Court for the Southern District of New York, and Judge John Noonan, U.S. Court of Appeals for the Ninth Circuit.
 During law school, he served as an articles editor for the New York University Law Review.

-Until 2017, Pieter practiced in the firm’s Tokyo office and taught law at Hitotsubashi University’s Graduate School of International Corporate Strategy.
-He previously attended Tokyo University as a Japanese Ministry of Education Scholar and Kyoto University as a Fulbright Scholar.
-He speaks Japanese and has a working knowledge of Dutch and Italian.Show More
+Before moving to the Bay Area in 2018, Pieter practiced in the firm’s Tokyo office and taught law at Hitotsubashi University’s Graduate School of International Corporate Strategy.
+He holds a Ph.D. in Japanese history; reads, writes, and speaks Japanese; and attended Tokyo University as a Japanese Ministry of Education Scholar and Kyoto University as a Fulbright Scholar.
+He has a working knowledge of Dutch and Italian.Show More